okayadaa/ai110-week6/README.md

 ## Project Summary

-In this project you will build and explain a small music recommender system.

-Your goal is to:

-- Represent songs and a user "taste profile" as data
-- Design a scoring rule that turns that data into recommendations
-- Evaluate what your system gets right and wrong
-- Reflect on how this mirrors real world AI recommenders

-Replace this paragraph with your own summary of what your version does.
+This project is a small music recommender that scores songs from a CSV catalog against a user’s taste profile (genre, mood, energy, acoustic preference).
+Each song gets a numeric score based on how well it matches; the highest-scoring songs are recommended with short explanations.
+It’s a hands-on way to explore how rule-based recommenders work and where their limits are.

 ---